-- □ The JCT staff provides estimates relative to baseline receipts projected for future years under present law, not relative to receipts in years prior to the enactment of the proposal. - □ The JCT staff incorporates many types of behavioral responses in revenue estimates. - The JCT staff generally assumes a fixed GNP in revenue estimates. - The JCT staff began developing a capacity to model the macroeconomic (growth) impacts of tax policy proposals in 1996.
+- The JCT staff provides estimates relative to baseline receipts projected for future years under present law, not relative to receipts in years prior to the enactment of the proposal. - The JCT staff incorporates many types of behavioral responses in revenue estimates. - The JCT staff generally assumes a fixed GNP when preparing conventional revenue estimates. - The JCT staff began developing a capacity to model the macroeconomic (growth) impacts of tax policy proposals in 1996.
+Macroeconomic analysis has been provided to the Congress since 2003.

-JCT Revenue Estimating Staff (2013)
+JCT Revenue Estimating Staff (2017)

-- 4 - 19 PhD economists specialize in the budget analysis of tax legislation, with 9 years average experience on staff in this work. - ☐ These economists work with staff tax attorneys, other PhD economists, and accountants. - JCT uses an interdisciplinary approach: - Every JCT revenue estimate is a joint product of the insights of the economic, legal, and accounting professions; - > This approach ensures that estimates accurately reflect proposed legislation and realistically model taxpayer behavioral responses. - The JCT revenue estimating staff provided approximately 3,700 revenue responses to requests in 2012.
+- 19 PhD economists specialize in the budget analysis of tax legislation, with 10 years average experience on staff in this work. - These economists work with staff tax attorneys, other PhD economists, and accountants. - JCT uses an interdisciplinary approach: - Every JCT revenue estimate is a joint product of the insights of the economic, legal, and accounting professions; - This approach ensures that estimates accurately reflect proposed legislation and realistically include taxpayer behavioral responses. - The JCT revenue estimating staff provided approximately 2,200 revenue responses to requests in 2016.